 In Islam both, the husband and the wife have rights, and often it is the women that are completely unaware of them.
 This shouldn’t be taken lightly and every woman, before getting married should do research or visit scholars and inquire about them.

 Did Islam Give both The Husband And The Wife Equality?

 Before we get into the rights of wives in Islam, I’d like to touch a subject that deals with the equality of both husband and wife in marriage.
 It is true that in Islam they are both equal and only superior to each other in taqwa.
 However, Allah has given men more responsibilities that include providing protection, sustenance, taking care of their wives’ needs, and fulfilling their rights.

 So let’s consider this Quranic verse to get a clear idea.

 “Men are the protectors and maintainers of women…” [Sûrah an-Nisâ’: 34]

 When Allah in the verse says that “Men are the qawwâmûn of women…” qawwamun the plural of “qawwâm”, which means a person who manages the affairs of the other and handles their course; Normally it is mistaken and considered in the sense that the husband ‘controls’ and ‘dictates’ the wife’s affairs and how she should live.
 When in fact, it actually states that the husband will be held liable for the affairs of women and are responsible for the women under their care.

-Meaning, he has the responsibility to take care of his wife, fulfill her needs of worldly nature and religious, should defend her honor and provide her with protection.
+Meaning, he has the responsibility to take care of his wife, fulfill her needs of worldly nature and religion, should defend her honor, and provide her with protection.
 He will be held accountable in Allah’s court regarding his responsibilities.
 It is not a matter of ‘authority’ but of responsibility that Allah has placed on a man’s shoulder.

 Rights of Wife In Islam